ironboy/the-rest/README.md

   // req.session and storing the logged in user in req.session.user }

-// Note the use of acl as a third parameter
+// Note the use of acl as a fourth parameter
 // when registrering the.rest as middleware
 const pathToModelFolder = path.join(__dirname, 'mongoose-models');
-app.use(RESTserver('/api', pathToModelFolder, acl));
+app.use(RESTserver(express, '/api', pathToModelFolder, acl));
 ```

 The acl function recieves an info object and the Express request object.
 It will be called for each request.